Estimated reading time: 8 minutes

 If you’re not learning to talk about sex, after a while sex has no room to grow.
 Things break down when we take them for granted, and the process of fixing them, once they have fallen apart, may be hard.
 Prevention is better than cure.

 Research on sexually happy couples by Dr. John Gottman shows that couples who talk constructively about sex have more satisfying sex and generally happier relationships.
+Only 9% of couples who can’t comfortably talk about sex with one another say that they’re satisfied sexually.
 Creating intimacy by sharing thoughts and feelings about sex often ends up getting you closer to a truly satisfying sexual relationship.

 Even though it’s hard to talk about sex, having ways of effectively exploring these issues is the secret to being happy in your sex life.